dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     determines *which* value the variable gets if both branches would have matched.
 In that case, it will always be the value from the left branch.

-### And pattern
+### Logical-and pattern

 ```
-andPattern ::= relationalPattern ( '&' andPattern )?
+logicalAndPattern ::= relationalPattern ( '&' logicalAndPattern )?
 ```

 A pair of patterns separated by `&` matches only if *both* subpatterns match.
-Unlike or patterns, each branch may define different variables, since the and pattern only matches if both branches do.
+Unlike logical-or patterns, each branch may define different variables, since the logical-and pattern only matches if both branches do.

 If the left branch does not match, the right branch is not evaluated. *This only matters because patterns may invoke user-defined methods with visible side